 Dogs are more susceptible to the effects of alcohol than people.
 They can show symptoms such as disorientation, vomiting, difficulty breathing, slow heart rate, and seizures.
 In severe cases, death can occur.

-Similar effects can be seen if a dog eats a large quantity of rotten/fermenting fruit (such as plums or apples fallen from a tree in the garden) and eating yeast or raw bread dough, whereby the fermentation process releases alcohol, which is absorbed into the bloodstream.
+Similar effects can be seen if a dog eats a large quantity of rotten/fermenting fruit (such as plums or apples fallen from a tree in the garden) or eats yeast or raw bread dough, whereby the fermentation process releases alcohol, which is absorbed into the bloodstream.

 Apple seeds contain cyanide, which could be harmful to dogs if eaten in large quantities.
 Symptoms of cyanide poisoning include breathing issues, bright red gums, weakness, dilated pupils, and, in extreme cases, death.

 Apple cores are quite difficult to chew and could be a choking hazard in small dogs or puppies.
 The flesh of apples is safe for dogs to eat, so it is fine for them to have properly prepared fruit.
 The odd seed is unlikely to cause any harm, but just try and avoid actively giving them to your pet.

 The flesh of avocados is not poisonous; however, this fruit contains a very large pit which could be a hazard if your dog eats it.
 The pit is not digestible and so could obstruct your dog’s stomach or intestines, requiring surgery to correct it.

 The flesh of avocados is also quite fatty and calorific, so it could lead to weight gain in your pet.
 In some cases, it may even trigger an episode of painful pancreatitis (inflammation of the pancreas – a small organ that helps with the digestion of fats).